Skip to main content

 A strategy contains:

-• Field definitions mapping selectors to data fields
+• Field definitions mapping selectors or API responses to your data fields

-• Extraction metadata like item containers and scopes
+• Extraction metadata like item containers, scopes, or API endpoints

 How strategies are generated